cristiano-mhpc/P1.5_parallel_2025_My_version/fftw/profiling/README.md

 - In performance analysis, one of the routine task is to determine why CPU is busy.
 To answer this question do a profiling of stack traces.

+- A stack trace is just list of function calls that were active when something happened.
+It is like a snapshot of the program's call stack at a specific moment in time.

 - Profile by sampling at a fixed rate
    - coarse but effective to see which code paths are hot.